-Trying to navigate the sustainability of Australian and international timbers is like trying to choose a suitable political party.
+Is handmade furniture sustainable?
+Trying to navigate the sustainability of Australian, New Zealand and international timbers is like trying to choose a suitable political party.
 Heavily weighted opinions are thrown about from all sides, and few are without some sort of agenda floating around in the background.

-Where does that leave the customer, looking for beautiful, handmade furniture?
+Where does that leave the customer, looking for beautiful, handmade bespoke furniture in NZ?

 Where does that leave the independent maker, not looking to sway public opinion in favour of profit, but instead, trying to make an informed decision?